dkoslicki/CommonKmers/README.md

 The docker complies with the [Bioboxes profiling format 0.9](https://github.com/bioboxes/rfc/tree/master/data-format).

 ## Recommendations ##
-I recommend using a quality score equal to the average first quartile quality score in the file.
+I recommend using a quality score roughly equal to the average first quartile quality score in the file.
 This can be found with the following commands:
 ```bash
 #Convert non ACTGN characters to N
 awk '{if(NR%4==2){gsub(/[^ACGT]/,"N");print $0}else{print $0}}' input.fq > input_ACTGN.fq